What is the Home Grown Campaign?

-Located at 727 Commercial, directly west of the Granada Lofts, the new EMS space will house the EMS Business Incubator, Dirty Kanza 200, and the Emporia Main Street offices.
+Located at 727 Commercial, directly west of the Granada Lofts, the new EMS space houses the EMS Business Incubator, Dirty Kanza headquarters, and the Emporia Main Street offices.

 2. Business incubator programs have proven to be powerful tools in communities with the size and dynamics of Emporia.
 Homegrown businesses have the benefit of local control, decision making and investing more robustly in the life of the community they call home.

-4. The growth of Emporia Main Street programs requires larger and more functional space and access to a modern office environment.
-As the advocate and facilitator for community development, the new location will meet future needs of EMS as we grow beyond the more than $94 million of investments in downtown Emporia
+4. As the advocate and facilitator for community development, the new location will meet future needs of EMS as we grow beyond the more than $94 million of investments in downtown Emporia.

 A fund has been established at the Emporia Community Foundation to accept and direct funds to the Emporia Main Street Home Grown campaign.
 EMS’s annual operations are funded through individuals and business membership programs, special event fundraising, major gift solicitation, and city and county support.

-Cash: Can be pledged over five years.
-All cash donations made by December 30th, 2017 match a City and County allocation dollar per dollar up to $80,000.
-To make a gift by check and complete a pledge form please stop by the current Main Street Office at 12th East 5th.
-To make a gift electronically, click here:
+To make a gift by check and complete a pledge form please stop by the current Main Street Office at 727 Commercial Street.
+To make a gift electronically, click the Donate button below: